 Last week we looked at source documents, what they are and why they’re important.
-This week we look at how our clients work with source documents, how they deliver them to us and the various issues that can arise from time to time.
+This week we look at how our clients work with source documents, how they deliver them to us, and the various issues that can arise from time to time.

 How our clients deal with source documents

 Our clients deal with their source documents in many varying ways.
-Some prefer to work with hard copies while others have embraced the paperless office concept and use scanning and various online programs to store data in cloud.
+Some prefer to work with hard copies while others have embraced the paperless office concept and use scanning and various online programs to store data in the cloud.
 Some clients like to use a mixture of both systems.

 How our clients deliver source documents to us